Protecting Lives on the Water: Prosecutors and Boating Safety Advocacy

 Prosecutors: Guardians of Waterway Safety

 Prosecutors are at the forefront of upholding boating laws and ensuring the safety of our waterways.
-Their role extends far beyond the courtroom, encompassing public education, advocacy, and collaboration with law enforcement agencies.
-By prosecuting violations such as BUI, reckless operation, and failure to adhere to safety regulations, they deter unsafe behaviors and reinforce the gravity of following the law.
+Our role extends far beyond the courtroom, encompassing public education, advocacy, and collaboration with law enforcement agencies.
+By prosecuting Boating Under the Influence, reckless operation, and failure to adhere to safety regulations, we deter unsafe behaviors and reinforce the gravity of following the law.

 Charting a Course for Safe Boating